 Passionfruit Ice Cream

-Leave 1-2 tbsp passionfruit pulp to one side and fold the rest through ice cream mixture.
+- Leave 1-2 tablespoon passionfruit pulp to one side and fold the rest through ice cream mixture.

 - Pour into Tupperware container, sprinkle with the remaining passionfruit seeds, put the lid on and place in freezer.

 - Freeze for a few hours until solid.

 - To serve, remove from freezer 15-30 minutes before serving to make it easier to scoop.

 What?!
 This sounds soooo simple!
 I was always put off the thought of making ice cream because I thought it would be MUCH more difficult, haha!
 Definitely going to give it a go now – it helps that I love passionfruit! 🙂

 It really is as simple as it sounds 🙂 Thanks Bec

 3 ingredients and something that tastes this good – who would have thought it was possible?
 Another cracker of a recipe that was great fun to make with my toddler!